OpenIndy/OpenIndy.github.io/_posts/news/2017-08-23-bundle-adjustment.md

 For the other geometries you choose the corresponding menu and create them the same way.
 Only for them you do not have to choose common.
 The level plane is one special case.
 Here you chose "FitLevel" as function and "level" as measurement config.
 By measuring this plane the tracker will get his reference to the level, that is neccessary for our superordinated coordinate system.
+For all other geometries, like the points, circles etc. you should use the "fastPoint" measurement configuration.

 <h1>Measure geometries</h1>